0xPolygon/polygon-docs/docs/zkEVM/get-started/deploy-zkevm/index.md

 If the Prover is the only container you will be running externally in a cloud, then it is preferable to have a minimum 300GB of storage in the primary machine.

-Depending on the user's resources, the zkEVM network can be implemented with either the actual _full prover_ or the _mock prover_.
+Depending on the user's resources, the zkEVM network can be implemented with either the actual full prover or the mock prover.

-The full prover is resource-intensive as it utilises the exact same proving stack employed in the real and live zkEVM network.
+The full prover is resource-intensive as it utilizes the exact same proving stack employed in the real and live zkEVM network.

 !!!info
-    The **full prover**'s system requirements are:
+    The full Prover's system requirements are:

     - 96-core CPU
     - Minimum 768GB RAM